An Appalachian Trail Tale

 Bland, not Boring

 Yesterday’s misfortunes would not carry over to today, thanks in part to the terrain.
-Although the trek kicked off with a rather rude seven hundred foot clamber and ended with a six hundred foot wall, the rest remained docile.
+Although the trek began with a rude seven hundred foot clamber and ended with a six hundred foot wall, the rest remained docile.
 The road to ruin had been temporarily rerouted and thus forestalled.

 It also didn’t hurt that we kept the distance down to nine miles, made even easier by a pit stop in Bland.
 My wonky heel was given the healing it required.
 I could feel it all day on this Stinko de Mayo, the very day when Earl Shaffer(1) passed, but it was only perceptible, never painful.
 Rain was the bigger pain.